 The Farmer's Dog packaging elements are all recyclable.
 Depending on your delivery, you'll either receive corn starch insulation, which can be dissolved under running water and safely washed down the drain, or an alternative insulation that is curbside recyclable.
 This approach extends to the food packs and plastic wraps, which are fully recyclable after a simple rinse.

-My Colleague’s Unboxing Experience with The Farmer’s Dog
+My Colleague’s Unboxing Experience With The Farmer’s Dog

 My colleague reported that The Farmer's Dog package arrived in good condition, noting only a slight dent on the box's corner.
 While the outer box lacked personalization, the Feeding Guide and individual food packages inside were customized with Baxter's name.

 You'll discover detailed instructions for safely managing the dry ice, and confirmation that all packaging materials are biodegradable.
 Notably, The Farmer's Dog ensures even the empty food packs are recyclable with #4 plastics, highlighting its commitment to environmental sustainability.
-In contrast, competitors like The Pets Table have yet to offer recyclable options for their meal packs, making The Farmer's Dog a more eco-conscious choice.

 Inside the box, the frozen food bags were neatly packed alongside treats and feeding instructions.
 Despite some minor tears in the dry ice packaging, likely caused by the food bags during transit, the contents were well-preserved and mess-free.
-The frozen food remained in perfect condition for hours and was still frozen when he opened the box 6 hours after delivery.
+The frozen food remained in perfect condition for hours and was still frozen when our tester opened the box 6 hours after delivery.

 Photo of a goldendoodle stood next to an open delivery box showing the dry ice and insulation